JHY30123/traffic_sign_recognition/README.md

 sudo exec -it containerID /bin/bash
 ```
-The program could be trained after converting label format and path setting up. `inference.ipynb` is used on deploying pretrained model on Jetson platform.
+The model could be trained after converting label format and path setting up. `inference.ipynb` is used on deploying pretrained model on Jetson platform.